 Application Process FAQs

-Yes, the Histiocytosis Association has continued its collaboration with Wizehive, a leader in interactive online applications.
-In 2021, our research grants will use an upgraded version of Wizehive's system to make the grant application cycle an easier process for both applicant and reviewer.
+Yes; the Histiocytosis Association has continued its collaboration with Wizehive, a leader in interactive online applications.
+In 2022, our research grants will use an upgraded version of Wizehive's system to make the grant application cycle an easier process for both applicant and reviewer.
 The grant cycle will follow the same method of application and review but the portal will look differently.
 This application platform provides increased security; ensuring applicant content privacy.
 The application process will require all applicants/investigators to create a username and password specifically for the grant application webpage.
 This newly created account can be used year over year to apply for grants, as well as submit required reports and updates.
 Once registered the application will follow a similar format as previous years; requiring detailed information about the primary and secondary investigator, as well as an uploaded research proposal.
-The portal can be found at www.histio.org/RFRP beginning in Mid-May each year.
+The portal can be found at www.histio.org/RFRP beginning in the spring each year.

 In order to be eligible for a Histiocytosis Association grant, an applicant must be a full-time faculty member at an academic institution.